vietnd69/dst-api-webdocs/docs/api-vanilla/core-systems/beefalo_clothing.md

 ### Symbol Override System

-The clothing system uses symbol overrides to replace beefalo graphics:
+The clothing system uses symbol overrides to replace beefalo graphics.
+Each head item has a different set of symbol overrides:

 ```lua
 -- Access symbol override data